S.O.S. (Lost): Flashbacks

 Bernard and Rose are seen meeting for the first time when he helps get her car unstuck from the snow.
 Rose, initially reluctant to accept his help, ultimately manages to free the car with his support.
-In return for his assistance, and perhaps a result of an initial attraction, she offers to buy him a cup of coffee.
+In return for his assistance, she offers to buy him a cup of coffee.

 Bernard and Rose are lunching with a view of Niagara Falls, five months after their first meeting.
 At this point, Bernard proposes to Rose, citing that they "fell into this rhythm".
 Rose, without giving an answer, reveals she is terminally ill with cancer, and has a year left to live, perhaps slightly longer.
 Bernard nevertheless reaffirms his proposal, to which Rose responds with an affirmative.

-On their honeymoon, Bernard takes her to Australia to see a faith healer, Isaac of Uluru.
+On their honeymoon, Bernard takes her to Australia to see a faith healer, Isaac of Uluru (Wayne Pigram).
 Rose becomes angry and says, "I have made my peace with what's happening to me."
 However, Bernard succeeds in persuading Rose to talk to Isaac, who states that his office is on top of a place of great energy, perhaps magnetic or geological.
 He says he will attempt to harness that energy to give it to others.
 However, he says he is unable to help Rose because the energy in Australia is not the right kind for her.
 He even offers to return Bernard's money, but Rose tells him to keep it, saying that she will tell Bernard that Isaac "fixed" her so that Bernard would stop trying to save her life.

 In the airport, Rose drops her pills while waiting for a boarding call.
 Locke, still in his wheelchair, returns them to her.